My name is Marina Pospergelis, and I am a Usability (UX/UI/CX) Researcher, UX/UI Designer working in Hong Kong.

 Ideally, these surveys should be ongoing, helping users express their opinion and complaints, and based on the results received I can provide my recommendations on further improvements and future steps, for example, whether the issues are critical and the usability test required.

-Anyhow, learning from the users is always helpful and sometimes you need the quantitative data received from the surveys to identify what should be your next step – should you continue with an AB test or a usability research, or something else.
+Anyhow, learning from the users is always helpful, and sometimes you need the quantitative data received from the surveys to identify what should be your next step – should you continue with an AB test or usability research, or something else?

 8. Sketches, Lo-Fi or Hi-Fi mockups and Wireframes